fatal-bundy/FastIO2KB/README.md

 ## Changelog

+### 2020-12-14

+* Optimized cases where none of button states have changed

 ### 2020-10-25

 * Added keymap and build configuration for eX-BOARD, as well as Deathsmiles II (one keymap and build configuration for both).
 Polling is attempted at submillisecond interval (nominally, 0ms) with 0.5ms precision.